John McDermott (English footballer): Coaching career

 In July 2007, McDermott applied for the vacant manager's job at Boston United but was overlooked for the position, and United in turn appointed Tommy Taylor.
 In October 2008, McDermott distanced himself from speculation linking him to managing Grimsby Town after the sacking of Alan Buckley.
 McDermott then turned to coaching the Grimsby Institute Academy male and female football teams.

 In October 2009, he was once again linked with the vacant managers post at Grimsby following the sacking of Mike Newell.
 This time McDermott as well as Dean Windass expressed a desire to take the job.
 McDermott was appointed assistant manager of Harrogate Town ahead of the 2010–11 season.
 In 2017, McDermott became the Director of Football at Cleethorpes Town, taking them to Wembley in the FA Vase Cup Final, before being named as Alfreton Town manager in May 2017.
+McDermott managed Alfreton until January 2018 when he was relieved from his duties.

 In May 2019, McDermott was appointed Assistant Manager of Boston United.

 McDermott has also worked as an academy coach for Scunthorpe United and has worked as a coach for Grimsby College.

 On 16 September 2022, McDermott was reunited with former Boston manager Craig Elliot by joining him as assistant manager at Matlock Town.
 On 11 December 2022, Elliott and McDermott resigned from Matlock to take up similar positions at Buxton.